 Why Bromhidrosis Surgery Prices Vary So Widely in Taiwan

-Search around and you'll see Taiwan bromhidrosis surgery quotes from US$2,000 to US$5,000 — more than double the spread.
+Search around and you'll see Taiwan bromhidrosis surgery quotes vary by 2-3× between clinics.
 This isn't arbitrary pricing; six concrete cost components drive it.
 This article breaks each one down, explains the hidden costs of cheaper packages, and gives you 5 clinic-selection checks for picking your own.
+The specific figures for your case require personal evaluation by Dr. Liu.

 The 6 Cost Components